justin-wong-ce/batosupi-crawler/README.md

     Load card names onto cards: [L/l]
     Choice: d
     Please input the card generation abbreviation (i.e. BSC28): CB23
+    Page link (LEAVE EMPTY TO AUTO GENERATE):
     Continue? [(Y/y)/(N/n)]:
     ```

-4. When cards are done downloading, they are saved in the `./downloads/GENERATION_NAME/assets` folder, open this folder and check for bad images
+5. When cards are done downloading, they are saved in the `./downloads/GENERATION_NAME/assets` folder, open this folder and check for bad images
-5. (Continue if you are importing to Tabletop Simulator) Open the deck builder, drag all the downloaded images into it.
+6. (Continue if you are importing to Tabletop Simulator) Open the deck builder, drag all the downloaded images into it.
-6. In the deck builder, export the deck as a `.png` file.
+7. In the deck builder, export the deck as a `.png` file.
 If there are more than 69 cards, there will be multiple tabs in the deck builder and you have to export multiple `.png` files and retain the order of the `.png` (**Order: Ascending alphabetical order**)

     ```
     Mode                 LastWriteTime         Length Name